(1928 - 2021)

 In the following years, Kinsella continued to publish to increasing acclaim while continuing his work in the Department of Finance.
 When offered a position as poet-in-residence at the US’s Southern Illinois University, he took it, spending the next three years there.
 Long interested in translation, Kinsella was awarded a Guggenheim—one of two he received—for his work on the Táin Bó Cúailnge, which he moved back to Ireland to complete.
 Next, he returned to the US as a professor at Temple University, where he would work for the next two decades, founding its longstanding program of Irish Studies in Dublin.
 Kinsella split his time between his teaching role in Pennsylvania and a life in Dublin, where he both spent summers and guided the Irish Studies program for one semester each year.
 During his Dublin months, he also founded and worked on the Peppercanister Press, which he used to print and distribute early versions of poetic works in progress.
 In these poems, the influence of American modernists such as Ezra Pound and William Carlos Williams can be seen, as well as Kinsella’s interest in Jungian conceptions of dreams and the unconscious.

-Since founding Peppercanister, Kinsella has continued to publish finely printed pamphlets of his own work with the press, which are gathered into full-lengths by major publishers Oxford University Press and Carcanet Press.
+After founding Peppercanister, Kinsella continued to publish finely printed pamphlets of his own work with the press, which were gathered into full-lengths by major publishers Oxford University Press and Carcanet Press.
 Wake Forest University Press and Knopf have also published his work.
 Kinsella’s honors include two Denis Devlin Memorial Awards, the Irish Arts Council Triennial Book Award, and the Freedom of the City of Dublin.
-He has also received honorary doctorates from the University of Turin, the National University of Ireland, and Trinity College Dublin.
-A longtime resident of Ireland’s County Wicklow, Kinsella currently lives in Philadelphia.
+He also received honorary doctorates from the University of Turin, the National University of Ireland, and Trinity College Dublin.
+A longtime resident of Ireland’s County Wicklow, Kinsella passed away in Dublin in December 2021.

 Learn more about Thomas Kinsella